-Policy title: CNP11 Charlton Lakes Policy text: Development in the Charlton Lakes area (including the former Peril Lake), as shown above will be supported (subject to complying with other relevant Neighbourhood Plan Policies) which: directly promotes nature conservation and/or quiet recreation; does not lead to an intensification of their use, which would be detrimental to biodiversity or quiet recreational enjoyment; reduces the dominance of highway infrastructure where the A343 adjoins the lakes; maintains and further enhances the network of open spaces and public rights of way; encourages native waterside planting appropriate to the area; avoids detriment to the wider landscape within which the site sits, and be accompanied by any natural screening provides site-specific flood risk assessment for all development in Flood Zone 2 and 3 and for appropriate mitigation and management measures to be implemented; preserves the important views in and around the lakes as listed in CNP7; avoids detriment to the integrity of the local ecology by incorporating appropriate measures in development proposals; and Contributes to the aims and objectives of the River Anton Enhancement Strategy 2008-2013 (as amended).
+Policy title: CNP11 Chariton Lakes Policy text: Development in the Charlton Lakes area (including the former Peril Lake), as shown above will be supported (subject to -{ complying with other relevant Neighbourhood Plan Policies) which: U directly promotes nature conservation and/or quiet recreation: 2. does not lead to an intensification of their use, which would be detrimental to biodiversity or quiet recreational enjoyment; 7 3. reduces the dominance of highway infrastructure where the A343 adjoins the lakes; maintains and further enhances the network of open spaces and public rights of way; encourages native waterside planting appropriate to the area; 6. avoids detriment to the wider landscape within which the site sits, and be accompanied by any natural screening 1 7. provides site-specific flood risk assessment for all development in Flood Zone 2 and 3 and for appropriate mitigation and management measures to be implemented: preserves the important views in and around the lakes as listed in CNP7: avoids detriment to the integrity of the local ecology by incorporating appropriate measures in development 7 proposals; and Ĺ 10.
+Contributes to the aims and objectives of the 49 U